A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Models and Preliminaries

 \subsection{Passivity}

-We review \illl{in this section} the notion of passivity and its use to guarantee microgrid stability in a decentralized way.
-We use the notions of passivity and strict passivity as defined in~\cite[Definition $6.3$]{khalil2014}, but with $x,u$ replaced by the deviations $x-x^*$, $u-u^*$ respectively.
-The negative feedback interconnection of two passive systems is stable and passive~\cite{khalil2014}.
-Hence, by representing the microgrid as a negative feedback interconnection of two passive \kl{subsystems,} its closed-loop stability can be guaranteed in a decentralized manner.
-To this end, we decompose the microgrid into two subsystems, namely the network and inverter dynamics as in Fig.~\ref{fdback}.
-The network dynamics ~\eqref{net},~\eqref{netc} are with the output $V_{bDQ}$ and input $I_{oDQ}$, while the inverter dynamics ~\eqref{crfinv2} are with output $I_{oDQ}$ and input $-V_{bDQ}$.
+We review {in this section} the notion of passivity and its use to guarantee microgrid stability in a decentralized way.
+We use the notions of passivity and strict passivity as defined in~\cite[Definition $6.3$]{khalil2014}, but with \irr{the state, input and output} $x,u,\yo{y}$ replaced by the deviations $x-x^*$, $u-u^*$, \yo{$y-y^*$} respectively, \irr{where $x^\ast, u^\ast, y^\ast$ are values at an equilibrium point.} \irr{Furthermore, we say a system is (strictly) passive about an equilibrium point $x^\ast, u^\ast$ if the condition on the storage function in the passivity definition holds for all values of $x, u$ in some neighbourhoods of $x^\ast, u^\ast$ respectively.} The negative feedback interconnection of two passive systems is stable and passive~\cite{khalil2014}.
+Hence, by representing the microgrid as a negative feedback interconnection of two passive subsystems, its closed-loop stability can be guaranteed in a decentralized manner.
+To this end, we decompose the microgrid into two subsystems, namely the network, \irr{which includes the line dynamics, and the inverter dynamics, as illustrated} in Fig.~\ref{fdback}.
+The network dynamics ~\eqref{net},~\eqref{netc} \irr{have as} output $V_{bDQ}$ and input $I_{oDQ}$, while the inverter dynamics \eqref{crfinv2} \irr{have as} output $I_{oDQ}$ and input $-V_{bDQ}$.
 By exploiting the passivity property of the network when this is represented in $DQ$ coordinates, stated for completeness in Theorem~\ref{thrmnet}, it can be shown that Assumption~\ref{asspas} is a sufficient {\it decentralized} condition for stability, as stated in Theorem~\ref{thrmclp} (see e.g.~\cite{jeremylestas2020} where a more advanced line model is also used).
-The proofs of Theorem~\ref{thrmnet},~\ref{thrmclp} are analogous to those in \iccc{e.g.}~\cite{jeremylestas2020, jeremyyemi2019}.
+The proofs of Theorem~\ref{thrmnet},~\ref{thrmclp} are analogous to those in \ryo{{e.g.}~\cite{jeremylestas2020}.}